The Goldman symplectic form on the PGL(V)-Hitchin component: Introduction

 \section{Introduction}

-Let $S$ be a closed, oriented, connected surface of genus at least $2$, and let $\Gamma$ denote the fundamental group of $S$.
+Let $S$ be a closed, oriented, connected, hyperbolic surface, and let $\Gamma$ denote the fundamental group of $S$.
 The \emph{Teichm\"uller space} of $S$, denoted $\Tmc(S)$, is the deformation space of hyperbolic structures on $S$.
 By considering the holonomy representations of these hyperbolic structures, one can identify $\Tmc(S)$ as the connected component

-of $\Xmc\big(\Gamma,\PSL(2,\Rbbb)\big):=\Hom\big(\Gamma,\PSL(2,\Rbbb)\big)/\PGL(2,\Rbbb)$.
+of $\Xmc\big(\Gamma,\PGL(2,\Rbbb)\big):=\Hom\big(\Gamma,\PGL(2,\Rbbb)\big)/\PGL(2,\Rbbb)$.

-This representation theoretic description of $\Tmc(S)$ admits a natural generalization where we replace $\PSL(2,\Rbbb)$ with a higher rank, semisimple Lie group $G$ that is real split.
+This description of $\Tmc(S)$ as representations admits a natural generalization where we replace $\PGL(2,\Rbbb)$ with a higher rank, semisimple Lie group $G$ that is real split.
 These generalizations of $\Tmc(S)$ are known as the $G$-\emph{Hitchin components}, and are central objects of investigation in the study of higher Teichm\"uller theory.
-In this article, we consider the setting when $G=\PSL(V)$, where $V$ is an $n$-dimensional real vector space (see Section \ref{sec:Hitchin}).
-The $\PSL(V)$-Hitchin component, denoted $\Hit_V(S)$, was first studied by Hitchin \cite{Hitchin}, who showed that $\Hit_V(S)$ is real-analytically diffeomorphic to $\Rbbb^{(n^2-1)(2g-2)}$.
-Later, Labourie \cite{Labourie2006} proved that every representation in $\Hit_V(S)$ is Anosov, which implies in particular that these representations are all quasi-isometric embeddings from $\Gamma$ (equipped with any word metric) to $\PSL(V)$ (equipped with any left-invariant Riemannian metric).
+In this article, we consider the setting when $G=\PGL(V)$, where $V$ is an $n$-dimensional real vector space (see Section \ref{sec:Hitchin}).
+The $\PGL(V)$-Hitchin component, denoted $\Hit_V(S)$, was first studied by Hitchin \cite{Hitchin}, who showed that $\Hit_V(S)$ is real-analytically diffeomorphic to $\Rbbb^{(n^2-1)(2g-2)}$.
+Later, Labourie \cite{Labourie2006} proved that every representation in $\Hit_V(S)$ is Borel-Anosov, which implies in particular that these representations are all quasi-isometric embeddings from $\Gamma$ (with any word metric) to $\PGL(V)$ (with any left-invariant Riemannian metric).

 By specializing a general construction due to Goldman \cite{Goldmansymplectic}, one can equip $\Hit_V(S)$ with a natural symplectic structure (see Section \ref{sec:Goldman symplectic form}), known as the \emph{Goldman symplectic form}.
-Goldman also proved \cite{Goldmaninvariantfunctions} that when $V=\Rbbb^2$, this symplectic form is a multiple of the Weil-Petersson symplectic form on $\Tmc(S)$.
-The Goldman symplectic form on $\Hit_V(S)$ has been an object of interest in the last few years, and was previously studied by many other authors, including \cite{Bridgeman}, \cite{LabourieWentworth}, \cite{Labourie_swapping}, \cite{Nie_Thesis}, \cite{Sun}.
+Goldman also proved \cite{Goldmaninvariantfunctions} that when $V=\Rbbb^2$, this symplectic form is a multiple of the more classical Weil-Petersson symplectic form on $\Tmc(S)$.
+The Goldman symplectic form on $\Hit_V(S)$ has been an object of interest in the last few years, and was previously studied by many other authors, including \cite{Bridgeman}, \cite{LabourieWentworth}, \cite{Labourie_swapping}, \cite{Nie_Thesis}, \cite{Sun}, \cite{Sun1}.